Homeowners Professionals

 Can you still buy non-condensing boilers?

-In the past, non-condensing boilers were a staple feature in many homes across the UK.
+Non-condensing boilers used to be a staple feature in many homes across the UK.
 However, thanks to advances in technology and changes to the law, these appliances have now been superseded by condensing designs.
 Condensing boilers are much more energy efficient than non-condensing models, meaning they can help households to significantly lower their energy bills and cut their carbon footprints.

 Keep reading to find out more about the differences between these two types of boiler, and whether it’s still possible to buy non-condensing designs.